JnyJny/busylight/docs/devices/luxafor.md

 port, which can be used with the supplied adhesive-backed magnet to "mount" the light.

+#### Luxafor Mute

+#### Luxafor Orb

 ### Basic Human Interface Device Info

-- Vendor ID values: 0x04D8
+- Vendor ID values:
+  - 0x04d8, 0xf372: Flag, Mute, Orb
 - I/O Interface: `HID` write
 - Command Length: 8-bytes

 ### Command Format

-The Luxafor Flag is a [USB HID][H] accessible device whose attributes are controlled by writing an 8 byte packet to the device.
+The Luxafor family of lights are [USB HID][H] accessible devices whose attributes are controlled by writing an 8 byte packet to the device.
+All three devices share the same product/vendor identifier so they are discerned by the embedded product string; Flag, Mute or Orb.

 #### Steady Color Command
 ```C